xyproto/tinyxxd/README.md

 `xxd` is a utility that comes with ViM.
 This is a standalone fork of `xxd`, a slight modernization of the C code, a slight performance increase and a drop-in replacement for `xxd`.
 The target platform is Linux.

-Tested on Arch Linux and macOS, where it builds, runs and all tests pass.
+Tested on Arch Linux and macOS, where it builds, runs and all tests passes.

 A compiler that supports C23 / `-std=c2x` is required.